What Kind of Outlet is Needed for an Electric Car?

 For an extra boost, you can install a Level 3 charging device.
 These high-output chargers add 90 miles of range to your electric vehicle in 30 minutes.

-However, these chargers are expensive, and they may damage your car’s battery due to their high voltage levels if used regularly.
+However, these chargers are expensive and may damage your car’s battery due to their high voltage levels if used regularly.

 The other challenge is that you can’t install them in your home.
 As of now, almost all of the level 3 charging is found in public charging stations.